yortem/chrome-stremio-imdb/README.md

 ## Purpose

-Help you open stremio movies directly from IMDB or Trakt.
+Help you open Stremio movies or shows directly from IMDB or Trakt.

 ## What it does